Extended Project Qualification

 What will I learn?

 Each student, supported by a tutor, chooses their own topic and title (which can be related to chosen A levels or completely separate), designs a detailed plan of how they will develop and realise their objectives and keep a reflective log on their own progress.
-They will then research, develop and write a dissertation, usually between 2000 and 8000 words, and finally give a presentation.
+They will then research, develop and write a dissertation, usually between 5000 and 8000 words, or develop some kind of artefact (for example designing an app or under taking a performance piece or designing an item of clothing) together with a 2000 word report.
+Finally every EPQ student will give a presentation on their project.

-During this course you will be given guidance and practical experience of independent research, selecting and assessing resources for a purpose, citing references, planning and monitoring your own progress, adapting the course of the project as necessary and how to write up and present an academic ‘article’.
+During this course you will be given guidance and practical experience of independent research, selecting and assessing resources for a purpose, citing references, planning and monitoring your own progress, adapting the course of the project as necessary and how to write up and present your work.

 How is this course structured and assessed?